Enter password to view case study

 • 33% reduction in user friction, 25% increase in usability satisfaction, 3× growth in advanced feature adoption

-• 36% reduction in support tickets, freeing ~40% of sales capacity for expansion vs. onboarding
+• 36% reduction in support tickets in the first 2 months - and that reduction held a year later, freeing ~40% of sales capacity for expansion vs. onboarding

 — Surveyor, existing customer